metriport/metriport/packages/packages/commonwell-cert-runner/README.md

 - `DOCUMENT_PATIENT_GENDER`: their gender (M|F)
 - `DOCUMENT_PATIENT_ZIP`: their address zip code
-- `DOCUMENT_CONTRIBUTION_PATIENT_ID`: [optional] full ID of an existing patient to be used for the document contribution flow - must exist on the
+- `DOCUMENT_CONTRIBUTION_PATIENT_ID`: [optional] full ID of an existing patient to be used for the document contribution flow - must exist on the sandbox organization

 Example file content looks like: